-In a tale of two cities, London proper has always had its own police force while the rest of the districts have been managed by the Metropolitan Police Force.
+In a tale of two cities, London proper has always had its own police force while the rest of the districts have been managed by the London Met Police Force.
 Over the years there has been discussion of combining the two forces, but there has never been a concentrated effort to do so.

-Recent budget cuts have begun to force the issue and arguments are being made over whether the City of London police force should be abolished and amalgamated with the Metropolitan Police to cover both financial cuts and to preserve public safety standards.
+Recent budget cuts have begun to force the issue and arguments are being made over whether City of London police jobs should be abolished and amalgamated with the London Metropolitan Police to cover both financial cuts and to preserve public safety standards.
 Which side you come down on is going to depend on what your view is of how policing needs to evolve to meet the changing needs of the city.

-The Cuts to the Met
+The Cuts to the London Met Police

-The Metropolitan Police Force is facing £500 million in budget cuts.
+The London Met Police Force is facing £500 million in budget cuts.
 There is a project lay off or cut in hours for over 800 officers and many of the police stations are slated to be closed.
 As the Met is charged with policing Greater London, these cuts are seen by many as devastating to public safety and demoralising to the force.

 One reason that abolishing the London force is attractive to many is it would allow for their budget share to be assumed by one joint force.
 Staff, pensions and services combined even post Met cuts, would lessen their feared impact.
 Fuelling the fear is the fallout from Boris Johnson’s 2011 cuts to the force that saw 455 officers removed.
 The worry is that in the zeal to save money, the city will be left unprepared to handle incidents.